dhodges47/Phidget-Rover-Controller/README.md

 I use socket.io for two-way communication with the webpage.

 I use pubsub.js for messaging within the node app.

+The phidgets documentation includes instructions on connecting to the Phidget Network Server on the Pi using wi-fi.

 **Running the app**